D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 You create a FileStorage Premium Account and a Premium tier Azure Fiel Share.
 You plan to mount the file share directly on-prem using `SMB 3.0` protocol.

-You must ensure that teh network is configured to support mounting an Azure File Share on-prem.
+You must ensure that the network is configured to support mounting an Azure File Share on-prem.
 Minimize the admin effort.